Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Dynamics of conjugation of locally normal subgroups

+We can prove a stronger version of Corollary~\ref{cor:FixedPointsGeneration} under the additional assumption that $\lcent(G)$ is non-trivial.
+In this case we obtain two global invariants of the group $G$ that control the `size' of locally normal subgroups up to conjugation.

-\begin{prop}Let $G$ be a compactly generated abstractly simple \tdlc group and let $K$ be a non-trivial locally normal subgroup of $G$.
-Then there is a finite set $\{g_1,\dots,g_n\}$ of $G$ such that the (not necessarily direct) product $\prod^n_{i=1}g_iKg\inv_i$ contains an open subgroup of $G$.
-If $|\lcent(G)|>2$ then $n$ can be chosen independently of $K$.\end{prop}
+\begin{cor} Let $G\in \sclass$ be such that $|\lcent(G)|>2$.
+Suppose that every infinite commensurated compact subgroup of $G$ is open (this is automatic if $G$ is abstractly simple, see Theorem~\ref{baireabs}).
+Then there are natural numbers $m$ and $n$ and an open subgroup $U$ of $G$ such that the following holds, for every non-trivial closed locally normal subgroup $K$ of $G$: \begin{enumerate}[(i)] \item There is a set $\{g_1,\dots,g_m\}$ of $m$ elements of $G$ such that the (not necessarily direct) product $\prod^m_{i=1}g_iKg\inv_i$ contains $U$; \item There is a set $\{h_1,\dots,h_n\}$ of $n$ elements of $G$ such that